Orange-eat97/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-info">

 :information_source: **Important Note:** <br>
-* Each index refers to the index number shown in the displayed person list.
+* Each index refers to the index number shown in the displayed contact list.
 * A minimum of one index must be specified
 * Each index must be a **whole number greater than 0,** e.g. 1, 2, 3, …​
 * The order of the indexes do not matter e.g. `delete 1 2` and `delete 2 1` will both delete the first two contacts